The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1950s

-After the stressful and difficult war and post-war periods, peace and quiet returned at the beginning of the 1950s and the Feldhaus family was able to concentrate on the expansion of the brickworks.
-On the second Easter day of the year 1950 the Feldhaus family was hit by a fire destroying their house and the farm building entirely.
+After the grueling and difficult war and post-war times, peace returned at the beginning of the 1950s and the Feldhaus family was able to concentrate on expanding the brickworks.
+On the 2nd Easter Day in 1950, the Feldhaus family was dealt a heavy blow: the family home and farm building were completely destroyed by fire.

 The era of the third and fourth generation Helena (*1904 †1970) and Bernhard Feldhaus (*1938)